mircea-pavel-anton/pacman/BUILDING.md

 ## On Windows

-1. Just open this project folder in Visual Studio 2019 (or newer), with CMake plugin installed.
+1. Just open this project folder in Visual Studio 2019 (or newer), with CMake extension installed.
 2. From top toolbar, change mode to **Release**, and click **Build** > **Build All**.
 3. Done.
 That's it.
 Your game .EXE will be in `{project_dir}/out/Release/bin`
 4. If the game fails to start, make sure `openal32.dll` is present in **same folder** with your .EXE.
 If not, copy it from SFML directory `${SFML_HOME}/bin/openal32.dll`